Get

 1. Instinct

 Our canine companions have evolved from dogs in the wild.
-Even though they now live very different lives, our pets may have instincts that cause them to do things like hiding.
+Even though they now live very different lives, our pets may have instincts that cause them to do things like hide.
 Many of their wild counterparts dig dens to raise their puppies, as a den keeps everyone together and offers protection and security.
 If this is something your dog has done for their whole lives, it could just be their instincts coming out.

 Hiding beagle dog